Tesla Autopilot: Criticism

 Tesla's self-driving strategy has been criticized as dangerous and obsolete, and was abandoned by other companies years ago.
 Most experts believe that Tesla's approach of trying to achieve autonomous vehicles by eschewing high-definition maps and lidar is not feasible.
 Auto analyst Brad Templeton has criticized Tesla's approach by arguing, "The no-map approach involves forgetting what was learned before and doing it all again."
 In a May 2021 study by Guidehouse Insights, Tesla was ranked last for both strategy and execution in the autonomous driving sector.
 Some news reports in 2019 state "practically everyone views [lidar] as an essential ingredient for self-driving cars" and "experts and proponents say it adds depth and vision where camera and radar alone fall short."
+Similarly, in 2026, Waymo founder John Krafcik stated Tesla's camera-only approach, along with their limited resolution and wide field of view, gave the system myopia and made it worse than a human driver.

 An August 2021 study conducted by Missy Cummings et al. found three Tesla Model 3 cars exhibited "significant between and within vehicle variation on a number of metrics related to driver monitoring, alerting, and safe operation of the underlying autonomy... suggest[ing] that the performance of the underlying artificial intelligence and computer vision systems was extremely variable."

 In September 2021, legal scholars William Widen and Philip Koopman argued that Tesla's advertising of FSD as an SAE Level 2 system was misleading to "avoid regulatory oversight and permitting processes required of more highly automated vehicles".
 Instead, they argued FSD should be considered a SAE Level 4 technology and urged state departments of transportation in the U.S. to classify it as such, since publicly available videos show that "beta test drivers operate their vehicles as if to validate SAE Level 4 (high driving automation) features, often revealing dramatically risky situations created by use of the vehicles in this manner."

 In March 2025, YouTuber Mark Rober conducted a test to see if a Tesla would avoid hitting a child mannequin in conditions such as fog and heavy rain.
-A separate test involved placing the mannequin behind a wall covered with an image of the road.
+Another test involved placing the mannequin behind a wall covered with an image of the road.
 The Tesla, unlike the comparison vehicle equipped with LiDAR technology, failed these tests.
 Some have criticized these tests, noting issues such as the vehicle's older hardware and the fact that the video's title was misleading.
-The title implied the testing of the vehicle's "Full Self Driving" features, but was instead utilizing Autopilot and its older code.
+The title implied the testing of the vehicle's "Full Self Driving" features, but was instead utilizing Autopilot (Tesla's branding of cruise control) and its older code.

 Protestors against Tesla's deployment of its trial robotaxi service in Austin, Texas, attended a June 2025 demonstration of the limitations of FSD (Supervised) hosted by Tesla Takedown and The Dawn Project.

+As of June 2026, Tesla does not provide any insurance in case of an accident while using the self-driving features, whereas one of its competitors has started to do so.